miklevin/MikeLev.in/_posts/2023-05-03-rappelling-down-the-rabbit-hole-x-marks-the-spot.md

 take it.

 MOZ is a kid-friendly place it seems, and everyone understands.
-But I have to strive for clearer situations with that side when these situations come up.
+But I have to strive for clearer communication with that side when these situations come up.
+My 12 year old isn't able to articlate these things yet, so it lands on me to aggressively interrogate the quick incomplete answers I get that leave out important facts.
 It's so easy to commit yourself to something, then suddenly everything's changed in ways you don't expect.
+It comes from some channels more than others, so know your channels.

 That's typical of life, really.
 There's different ways to respond, and looking back at growing up, I can see my usual way has been to disengage and move on.
 If you're choosing to do a thing because you want to and not because you have to, it had better be love-worthy and leave you all the better for it.
 When you're forced to stay with something you agreed too, it plants the seeds for it blowing up in your face, eventually.

 But life isn't some ideally love-worthy path, either.
 There are lots of false starts, rough trails, diversions, and deep rabbit holes.
 The rabbit hole